 Three inquisitive goats stood on the windowsill looking in at me as I wandered sleepily into the kitchen after a bad night.
 I'd slept in and feeling guilty, poured two mugs of coffee and took them outside.
 Mathilde the gardener was sitting on a wall staring at her phone and smoking.
 The goats are her pets and she brings them to work for company.
 She's a friendly woman in her forties whose sad and almost pretty face brightens readily when she sees you.
-The first day I met her it was bitingly cold.
+The first day we met it was bitingly cold.
 This not being my own house, I didn't feel I could invite her in.
 She told me her feet were frozen.
-I disappeared into the house and returned a few moments later with a thick pair of socks and she's liked me ever since.
-We often chat, and despite language problems cover a wide range of subjects - but mainly we talk about olives, goats and divorce.
+Disappearing into the house and returning a few moments later with a thick pair of socks and she's liked me ever since.
+We often chat, and despite language problems cover many subjects - but mostly we talk about olives, goats and divorce.
 Whenever she mentions her ex, who refuses to see their young child, she lifts an imaginary gun and pumps several rounds into his imaginary body.

 We'd just started on the menopause when one of the goats, Violetta, crept up close and eyed me with malevolence.
 Mathilde smacked her gently on the nose and told her to cheer up.
 Normally a placid and friendly creature, Violetta was in a bad mood, Mathilde told me - apparently suffering from PMT.
 This led to a discussion about goat fertility in general.
 Both male goats were castrated.
-At that moment, as if in defiance of the subject, one of the billy goats mounted Violetta.
+At that moment, in defiance of the subject, one of the billy goats mounted Violetta.
 In response she walked free, lifted herself up on her hind legs, lowered her head and struck her horns with some force into her assailant's head several times.
 Such eloquence.